Accessibility (UIA) Troubleshooting

 Update: A similar regression shipped in Edge 97.1069 and should be fixed in Edge 97.1073; in the case of the new crash, the entire browser crashes and disappears. :(

-Unfortunately for end-users, tracking down how Accessibility features got enabled on their browsers is presently used to be non-trivial.
-(Update: read on)
+For end-users, tracking down how Accessibility features got enabled on their browsers used to be non-trivial.
+In Edge 93+, the edge://accessibility page includes a simple “Show Client Info” button.
+Easy peasy.

-For Microsoft Edge users running Windows 10 version 20H1 or later, visiting about:histograms/UIA will show a truncated hash of the process name of the UIA client:
+For Microsoft Edge users running Windows 10 version 20H1 or later, visiting about:histograms/UIA would show a truncated hash of the process name of the UIA client:

 The value shown is the Integer representation of the first four bytes of the SHA-1 Hash of the process name.
 Some common values include: